 Dr Amandeep Kaur

-2010-2014 – PhD “A Bioelectrochemical Sensing System for Measuring Acidic bioprocess Fermentation End Products” (USW)
+PhD “A Bioelectrochemical Sensing System for Measuring Acidic bioprocess Fermentation End Products”

-After finishing “Bachelors in Science” and “Masters in Microbiology” from India I worked for 2 years as a Research Assistant at Institute of Microbial technology (CSIR-IMTECH, India) and gained experience in morpho-molecular identification and phylogeny of filamentous fungi; was also involved sequencing of “mating-type genes” in Colletotrichum, the causal agent of anthracnose in chilli.
-In 2010, I moved to the University of South Wales (USW) to pursue doctoral studies on Microbial Fuel Cells (MFCs) under EPSRC funded SUPERGEN Biofuel cell consortium Project.
-During doctoral studies the main focus of my research was to use MFCs as sensors for the measurement of volatile fatty acids (VFA) which is important in determining the state of many bioprocesses.
-After finishing doctorate degree in 2014 I started working as Research Fellow at USW in 2015.
-Since then I have been involved in EPSRC SUPERGEN H2FC, FLEXIS (http://www.flexis.wales/ 2015-2021) projects for renewable hydrogen production using microbial electrolysis cell (MEC) which also integrates BES with other bioenergy systems for enhanced hydrogen production and BBSRC funded PoC on “Substrate Shuttle Reactor” in the first year.
-Presently, I am involved in collaborative NERC Resource Recovery from Waste programme’s MeteoRR (http://www.meteorr.ac.uk/ ) using scale up BES tubular systems for copper removal from distillery waste and LifesCO2R (http://research.ncl.ac.uk/lifesco2r/ ) a collaborative project that mainly involves bioelectrochemical synthesis of fuels from CO2 reduction and its scale up.
+Amandeep did her “Bachelors in Science” and “Masters in Microbiology” from India after which she worked for 2 years as a Research Assistant at Institute of Microbial technology (CSIR-IMTECH, India) and gained experience in morpho-molecular identification and phylogeny of filamentous fungi.
+She was also involved in sequencing of “mating-type genes” in Colletotrichum, the causal agent of anthracnose in chilli.
+In 2010, she moved to the University of South Wales (USW) to pursue doctoral studies on Microbial Fuel Cells (MFCs) under EPSRC funded SUPERGEN Biofuel cell consortium Project.
+During doctoral studies the main focus of her research was to use MFC technology as sensors for the measurement of volatile fatty acids (VFA), which is important in determining the state of many bioprocesses.
+After finishing doctorate degree in 2014 she started working as Research Fellow at USW in 2015 and since then she is been involved in various projects listed below:

-My research interest mainly focuses around BES technology for waste water treatment and sensors.
-It also includes integrating mycology and microbiology which is my background in the current focus areas.
+Her research interest mainly focuses around BES technology for waste water treatment, resource recovery and sensors.
+It also includes integrating mycology and microbiology in the current focus areas.

 2011-2013 – Hourly Paid Lecturer (HPL) at Faculty of Advanced Technology.